ExclusiveDisjunction/NodesGraph/README.md

 There are a few modes in this program, and each are used to create and edit data in the program.

 1. Selection Mode: This mode is the standard mode, and it allows you to simply select a node.
 This mode is active when no other mode is active.
 2. Move Mode: This mode will allow you to move a node around by selecting it, and then clicking on a place in the viewport, and it will move the node to that point.
-To Access this mode, press M.
+To Access this mode, press M. When in Move mode, if you press an hold shift while a node is selected, it will follow the cursor as long is shift is held down.
 3. Connection Selection Mode: Similar to Selection Mode but only deals with connections.
 To Access this mode, press C.
 4. Add Node Mode: Adds nodes to the viewport.
 By pressing down on the viewport, a node will be created in the spot you placed.
 To Access this mode, press A.
 5. Link Mode: This mode is for adding a Connection/Link to two different nodes.
 To begin, press L to activate this mode.
 Then, select your first node.
 Then select your second node.
 If a connection already exists between the two nodes, an error will pop up.
 If not, the connection will be created.
 NOTE: A node cannot be linked to itself.